ygunayer/ygcom2/source/_posts/browser-based-card-game-using-akka.md

 - As a user, I want to be matched with another user with a similar skill level so that I can play a fair match
 - As a user, I want to be able to logout so that the security of my account is not compromised

-As for the actual gameplay, remember that we want our players to have fun, and to do that we want to implement socalization options, punish toxic players, compensate players who experience interruptions due to external reasons, and tolerate unintended interruptions as much as possible, so we come up with the following stories:
+As for the actual gameplay, let's remember that we want our players to have fun, and to do that we want to implement socalization options, punish toxic players, compensate players who experience interruptions due to external reasons, and also tolerate unintended interruptions as much as possible.
+If we model these into user stories we come up with the following list:

 - As a player, I want to be able to leave the game I'm in so that I can go on with my other business, even if it means receiving some kind of penalty
 - As a player, I want to be able to return to a game I've unintentionally left (for a brief amount of time) so that I can continue without getting a penalty